elias-faria/Loja-Virtual-Em-PHP/README.md

 In this grand adventure, we surely won’t fail. 📫 How to reach me?
 Just send me a line, On Twitter or Discord, I’ll be sure to shine!
 Let’s connect and create, share knowledge galore,
-In this vast sea of learning, there’s always more! 😄 Pronouns: He/They, just so you know, In this wondrous journey, let’s together grow! ⚡ Fun fact: Did you know that cats can’t taste sweet?
+In this vast sea of learning, there’s always more!
+Just so you know, In this wondrous journey, let’s together grow! ⚡ Fun fact: Did you know that cats can’t taste sweet?
 Just like coding puzzles can sometimes feel neat!
 So let’s share our quirks and our passions so grand,